Complex lasso proteins: Computer tools to analyze the complex lasso topology

-The current list of complex lasso proteins may be found in the LassoProt database, which allows also uploading and analyzing own data.
-The manual inspection of the data is also possible with the PyLasso - the PyMol plugin.
+The current list of experimentally obtained complex lasso proteins may be found in the LassoProt database, which allows also uploading and analyzing own data.
+The AlphaLasso web server enables analysis of AI-predicted protein structures and provides a database of disulfide-based loops in the AlphaFold-predicted models.
+The manual inspection of the data is also possible with the PyLasso - a PyMol plugin.